atchopba/dynamodb-data-insert/README.md

 # Overview

-Allows to insert data in the local Dynamodb based on the PutRequest scripts, presuming that the tables have been created correctly
+Allows to insert data in your [local Dynamodb](https://hub.docker.com/r/amazon/dynamodb-local) based on the PutRequest scripts, presuming that the tables have been created correctly

 ## Benefits